 Customers want and expect a better shopping experience without the surprise of additional costs when your product arrives at their doorstep.
 Showing a total landed cost removes the unknown for your international customers, giving them a superior customer experience.

 Get rid of those broad and vague delivery windows that we so often see with international orders.
-Since you are in control of your shipping solutions you can give a more definitive delivery expectation for your customers.
-If a customer clearly understands when they should receive their order then they’ll be more likely to make the purchase.
+Since you are in control of your shipping solutions, you can give a more definitive delivery expectation for your customers.
+If a customer clearly understands when they should receive their order, they will more likely make the purchase.

 Clarity for merchants